kaushleshchandel/boondock/README.md

 # Boondock Echo

 ## What is Boondock Echo?
-Boondock is a time-shift audio project created for emergency radio communications.
-A Boondock Echo module connects to a Ham radio device using audio cables to connect the mic and speaker to the Bookdock Echo moule.
-Once started, it will listen to the radio for messages.
-Whenever new messages are received, it captures the audio, converts it to an audio file, and sends it to sever where it is stored and queued for playback.
-The message can be played back on the boondock server interface or queue multiple messages for playback on a radio.
+Boondock Echo is a time-shift audio project created for emergency radio communications.
+A Boondock Echo module connects to transceivers with audio cables between the mic and speaker of the radio and the speaker and mic of the Bookdock Echo moule.
+The Boondock Echo listens to the radio for traffic.
+Whenever new traffic is received, it captures the audio as a .mp3 on a local sd card, and then sends the file to sever for storage, and queing, and playback.
+Users can play back messages on the Boondock browser interface or que messages for transmission on a radio.

 ## Key features
 <ol>